ironexdev/ent-stack-devops/docs/cicd-setup.md

 - JSON files are not valid as they contain placeholder values that are replaced during deployment
 - You can use `bin/aws/ecs/delete-old-task-definitions.sh` helper to delete old task definitions from AWS ECS

+Order of actions:

+- (UAT) Database - build
+- (UAT) Migrations - build
+  - Make sure to run pnpm db:generate locally and commit the changes before running the workflow
+- (UAT) Backend - build
+- (UAT) Frontend - build
+- Tests - run
+- (UAT) Database - deploy
+- (UAT) Migrations - deploy
+- (UAT) Backend - deploy
+- (UAT) Frontend - deploy

 ### 6/ Setup local pipeline with nektos/act for testing (optional)

 - 6.1/ Install [nektos/act](https://github.com/nektos/act)
 - 6.2/ Set app variables and secrets
     - Refer to step with the same name in **Setup** section
 - 6.3/ Set CI/CD variables and secrets
-    - Similar to GitHub Actions - you need to add CI/CD variables and secrets, but instead of using GitHub environment variables and secretes, you need to create:
+    - Similar to GitHub Actions - you need to add CI/CD variables and secrets, but instead of using GitHub environment variables and secrets, you need to create:
         - `.github/workflows/.variables`
         - `.github/workflows/.secrets`